Batched Bandits with Heavy-Tailed Rewards: Introduction

 Motivated by the growing demand for large-scaled data \cite{berry1985bandit,cesa2013online}, the batched feedback setting has emerged as a critical research area, particularly for medical scenarios requiring periodic data analysis.
 Perchet et al. \cite{perchet2016batched} launched the study of batched bandit problems, with \cite{gao2019batched} later resolving key challenges in batched multi-armed bandits.
 Recent years have seen significant advances in batched bandit learning \citep{jun2016top,agarwal2017learning,tao2019collaborative,han2020sequential,karpov2020collaborative,esfandiari2021regret,ruan2021linear,li2022gaussian,agarwal2022batched,jin2021almost,jin2021double}.

 Recent years have witnessed growing interest in bandit problems with heavy-tailed distributions.
 Vakili et al. \cite{vakili2013deterministic} investigated both sample mean and truncated mean estimators for heavy-tailed rewards.
 Building upon this work, Bubeck et al. \cite{bubeck2013bandits} conducted a more comprehensive study of various mean estimators under weak moment conditions.
 Their analysis established upper and lower bounds for the bandit problem, advancing our theoretical understanding of heavy-tailed bandits.
 The advances in heavy-tailed bandits span multiple directions. \cite{lugosi2021robust} examines robust mean estimation in reward analysis. \cite{yu2018pure} and \cite{shao2018almost} address pure exploration and linear bandits respectively.
 Regret minimization is advanced by \cite{wei2020minimax} through minimax policies and by \cite{agrawal2021regret} via statistical-computational trade-offs.

-However, these studies lack a thorough analysis of communication complexity.
-To bridge this gap, we aim to develop methods that require fewer batches while maintaining suboptimal regret.
+The Lipschitz bandit problem was originally introduced as "continuum-armed bandits" \citep{agrawal1995continuum}, where the arm set is a compact interval.
+Subsequent work extended this setting to bandits with Lipschitz (or H\"{o}lder) continuous reward functions. \cite{kleinberg2005nearly} established a $\Omega(T^{2/3})$ lower bound for this problem and proposed an algorithm that matches it.
+When additional conditions beyond Lipschitzness are imposed, a regret rate of $\widetilde{\mathcal{O}}(T^{1/2})$ becomes achievable \citep{auer2007improved, cope2009regret}.
+For general metric spaces with doubling properties, algorithms such as the Zooming bandit \citep{kleinberg2008multi} and Hierarchical Optimistic Optimization (HOO) \citep{bubeck2011x} have been developed.
+Subsequently, many variants of Lipschitz bandit problems have been extensively studied \citep{bubeck2011lipschitz,10.1145/3412815.3416885,lu2019optimal,slivkins2011contextual,krishnamurthy2020contextual,majzoubi2020efficient,10960481}.
+Among many, the most related ones are the BLiN algorithm \cite{feng2022lipschitz} coauthored by the last author, and Lipschitz bandit with heavy-tailed noise \citep{lu2019optimal}.
+Our work generalizes the ACE sequence -- a key contribution of \cite{feng2022lipschitz} -- to a tail-heaviness-aware version that unifies metric entropy for bandits in metric spaces, tail heaviness for robust mean estimators, and communication patterns for batched feedback.

+Despite the extensive body of existing bandit literature, our work uncovers findings that have not been reported elsewhere: the influence of tail-heaviness affects the grid spacing very differently in the instance-dependent and instance-independent settings.
+Specifically, heavier tails suppress frequent communication in the instance-independent case, yet they do not alter the communication pattern in the instance-dependent case.
+Furthermore, this effect observed in the instance-independent case carries over to the Lipschitz bandit setting.